gleannyc/documentation/docs/docs/project-management/single-sign-on.md

 Users will also of course be able to log in directly from your IdP by clicking on the Glean application integration that you set up.

+!!! caution "Email constraints"

-**Note:** It is required that the primary email of each user assigned to Glean in your IdP matches their Glean user’s email.
+    It is required that the primary email of each user assigned to Glean in your IdP matches their Glean user’s email.
     If this isn’t the case, they won’t be able to log in to their Glean account.

 ## Setting up SCIM

 To reap the full power of managing users in your IdP, you can enable SCIM in addition to single sign-on.
 This will allow you to create and delete Glean users directly within your IdP.
-It will also enable updating your Glean users’ personal information and Glean roles.
+It will also enable updating your Glean users’ personal information
+(including their email) and Glean roles.

 Like SAML setup, we’ll provide you with a link that will walk you through the necessary steps to perform in your IdP.